reactiveui/refit/README.md

 // ...
 ```

-You can also override default exceptions behavior by providing custom exception factory in `RefitSettings`.
+You can also override default exceptions behavior that are raised by the `ExceptionFactory` when processing the result by providing a custom exception factory in `RefitSettings`.
 For example, you can suppress all exceptions with the following:

 ```csharp
 var nullTask = Task.FromResult<Exception>(null);